stengunn/110-fall2018/projects/Paper.md

 ## Deliverables

-### Topic Idea: Due before midnight on Monday, September 4th
+### Topic Idea: Due before class on Tuesday, September 5th
 A very basic statement of your topic and a brief description or outline of your approach to the paper need to be turned in by 11:59pm on Monday 9/4.
 This is not a graded assignment, but if you do not turn it in, you'll lose 15% off your final paper grade.
 I will review your topic to be sure that it's appropriate and manageable, and will provide feedback by Thursday 9/6.

 ### First Draft: Due before midnight on Monday, September 11th